 - i.
 Power Purchase Agreement (PPA) with Oman Power and Water Procurement Company SAOC (OPWP) granting the Company the right to generate electricity in Sur for a period of fifteen years commencing from the scheduled commercial operations date based on a tariff structure. - ii.
 Natural Gas Sales Agreement (NGSA) with the Ministry of Oil and Gas of the Government of the Sultanate of Oman (MOG) for the purchase of natural gas for fifteen years at a pre-determined price. - iii.
 Usufruct Agreement with the Government of the Sultanate of Oman for grant of Usufruct rights over the plant site for twenty five years. - iv.
 Agreement with local and international banks for long-term loan facilities and interest rate hedge arrangements. - v.
 Agreement with Siemens LLC Oman for long term service contract for maintenance service of the gas turbines. - vi.
 Agreement with Siemens Aktiengesellschaft for long term supply contract for supplying the spare parts of gas turbines. - vii.
 Agreement with Phoenix Operation and Maintenance Company LLC for the operation and maintenance of the Sur IPP Project. - viii.
 Agreement with Daewoo Engineering and Construction Co.
 Ltd for engineering, procurement and construction of the Sur IPP Project. - ix.
-Project Founders' Agreement dated 13 July 2011 made between Electricity Holding Company SAOG, Marubeni Corporation; Chubu Electric Power Co; Qatar Electricity and Water Company (Q.S.C.); and Multitech LLC. - x.
+Agreement with Oman Oil Marketing Company SAOG for supply of automotive diesel. - x.
+Project Founders' Agreement dated 13 July 2011 made between Electricity Holding Company SAOG, Marubeni Corporation; Chubu Electric Power Co; Qatar Electricity and Water Company (Q.S.C.); and Multitech LLC. - xi.
 Shareholders' Agreement dated 13 July 2011, amended and restated dated 28 November 2011 made between Electricity Holding Company SAOG, Axia Power Holdings B.V; Chubu Electric Power Sur B.V; Qatar Electricity and Water Company (Q.S.C.); and Multitech LLC.